Stavanger's startup ecosystem

 Accelerators supports early-stage, growth-driven companies through education, mentorship and financing, typically through a business program.
 This program is usually for a fixed period of time and you´ll enter as a part of a cohort of startup companies.

 ITSA provides two intensive programs ITSA Start and ITSA Growth.
-Both designed to get your startup accelerated, tested in the market, and launched forward with investment.
+Both are designed to get your startup accelerated, tested in the market, and launched forward with an investment.